What does happiness mean to you?

 The Happiness Hub: Information and Interaction

 The Happiness Hub is a place to learn more about health, happiness and nutrition.
-Here, various sources such as interesting articles, blog posts, videos, reader’s comments and real life meetups give you the information you need about food, mood and energy levels.
+Here, various sources such as interesting articles, blog posts and videos give you the information you need about food, mood and energy levels.
 The Happiness Hub encourages interaction, because we love learning from each other.

 Anna came to us when she experienced low energy levels.
 She mentioned straight away that she was a yo-yo dieter and had difficulties committing to change.
 We discussed her history of eating habits and decided to have her monitor her protein intake for just ONE day.
 A minor commitment with a major effect on her overall wellbeing.